knightsUCF/SpaceGame/marketing/readme.md

 This lends to all the dark undercurrents of modern tech, so on biotech we could draw inspiration from Michael Crichton and his work on Next.

 # The Literary Edge

 Not only use philosophy heavily, but also quote the ideas, thoughts, and works of literary authors to make the worker higher class.

+# Book Topics

+* pull out cyberpunky and anthrotech (perhaps coin this word), topics from the articles kind of like in the style of Cyberia

+* mention the idea of information doubling, how from the renaissance to the 70s technology doubled, etc

+* above all try to gain the reader's interest

+* hot technology is always going to be high up on the bestseller's list, especially that now the trend is going toward more nonfiction writing than fiction writing

+* feature tons of philosophy like Zizek, who repeats all the good ideas to garner interest

+* feature tons of literary references, and literary theory

+* really ground the reader in modern theory to expand their horizons

+* expand the reader's horizons on every step

+* have a cool organization to the book like the biologist often does, Wilson and also Michael Crichton

+* speak a lot about Michael Crichton's work, and his cautionary tales of technology, introducing him as the science fiction techno thriller writer of Jurassic Park